-(New Recipe) Turn ordinary egg salad into extraordinary!
-This egg salad has loads of fixings, including bacon and tastes fabulous!
+Turn ordinary egg salad into extraordinary!
+This egg salad has loads of fixings, including bacon, and tastes fabulous!
 So versatile, create a sandwich, top a salad, or make lettuce wraps.
-Warm or cold, I love serving it for breakfast, lunch, dinner or as an appetizer with crackers.
-It’s low carb, low sugar, kid friendly and gluten-free.
-Each serving has 177 calories, 12 grams of fat and 5 Weight Watchers SmartPoints.
+Warm or cold, I love serving it for breakfast, lunch, dinner, or as an appetizer with crackers.
+It’s low carb, low sugar, kid-friendly and gluten-free.
+Each serving has 177 calories, 12 grams of fat, and 2 Blue WW Freestyle SmartPoints, and 5 Green.

 Prep Time: 15 minutes

 Cook Time: 20 minutes to cook eggs

 6 hard-boiled eggs, shells removed, instructions below

 3 tablespoons light mayonnaise, I like Best Foods (Hellman’s)

 1½ tablespoons spicy brown or yellow mustard (not Dijon)

 Black pepper, to taste